alwaysuneven/alwaysuneven.github.io/live_in_the_gallery_4_edition/index.md

 our society and to propose alternatives.
 </p>
 <p>
-Edval Boa Morte is a reference in different areas of Brazilian culture.
-He is a Capoeira Master and a Brazilian drumming expert and has been travelling around the world since 1980 performing Brazilian Culture.
+Edval Boa Morte "Mestre Val Boa Morte' is a reference in different areas of Brazilian culture.
+He is a Capoeira Master and a Brazilian drumming expert and has been travelling around the world since 1983 performing Brazilian Culture.
     </p>
   </div>